MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

     azd init
     ```

-1. Since your current directory isn't empty, type "y" to confirm initializing a project here.
+1. Since your current directory isn't empty, type *y* to confirm initializing a project here.

 1. Select **Starter - Bicep** to get starter template with Bicep as IaC provider.
     > [!NOTE]